influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactLocation.md

 withCreateBucketIfNotPresent(createBucketIfNotPresent)
 ```

-CreateBucketIfNotPresent tells the driver to attempt to create the OSS bucket for output artifacts, if it doesn't exist
+"CreateBucketIfNotPresent tells the driver to attempt to create the OSS bucket for output artifacts, if it doesn't exist"

 ### fn oss.withEndpoint